Regularized joint mixture models: Empirical examples

 \textbf{Latent group assignment.} A natural question is whether including the regression part of the model within a unified framework provides any gains with respect to simply clustering the $X$ matrix.
 In practice, between-group differences in means may be subtle.
 Hence, we consider in particular performance as the magnitude of the mean difference varies; i.e., we set $\mm_1=\mathbf{0}_p$ and $\mm_2=\mathbf{0}_p+d\mathbf{1}_p$ with $d=h\cdot U$, where $h$ defines a grid ranging from 0.1 to 1 with a step size of 0.05 and $U {\in} \{ -1, +1 \}$ is a uniformly random sign.
 Hence, $|d|$ is a measure of the strength of the mean signal.
-We compare to $K$-means, hierarchical clustering, GMMs and MoEs as implemented in R using the default options of packages \texttt{kmeans}, \texttt{hclust}, \texttt{mclust} \citep{mclust} and \texttt{MoEClust} \citep{murphy_murphy2020} respectively; for the latter two using the BIC-optimal model.
+We compare to $k$-means, hierarchical clustering, GMMs and MoEs as implemented in R using the default options of \texttt{kmeans}, \texttt{hclust}, \texttt{mclust} \citep{mclust} and \texttt{MoEClust} respectively; for the latter two using the BIC-optimal model.
 In addition, for the clustering approaches we use as input: (i) only $\X$ and (ii) $\X$ together with $\by$ stacked in one data matrix.
 For these simulations we use 20 repetitions.

 One standard-error plots of adjusted Rand index averages as functions of $|d|$ are shown in Figure \ref{rand_compA}.
 As seen, in case A, RJMs generally outperform all methods except of MoE; the latter performs better for lower values of $|d|$, while RJMs perform better for higher values.
 In cases B and C (where RJM is over-parameterized) our methods remain competitive in the uncorrelated scenario, while lead to better overall results in the correlated scenario.
-On the other hand, MoE is not effective under cases B and C.
+On the other hand, MoE is not effective under cases B and C, which as argued in Section \ref{intro} (recall Figure \ref{fig_intro}) is to be expected when there are no differences in regression coefficients.